 What we are doing

 Forest research and education slowed down with the decline in the forestry sector in 2008-09 but began to recover in 2012.
-Over the last seven years, the ministry has invested an average of $73,000 per year in education activities (not including in-kind activities).
+Over the last eight years, the ministry has invested an average of $78,600 per year in education activities (not including in-kind activities).
 Some of the educational activities and tools supported by the ministry include: Focus on Forests, a program for students from K to 12; an innovative project on communicating forest age effectively to the public; forestry teacher's tours; and various workshops and presentations throughout the year.

 Why it matters